inori0cc/Robot-Car-on-Arduino/README.md

-# All-Terrain-Robot-Based-on-Arduino
- China Robotics and Artificial Intelligence Competition: All Terrain Adaptive Robots
+The repositories is a baseline for "All Terrain Adaptive Robots, China Robotics and Artificial Intelligence Competition"

-Author's email: guodong-ma@outlook.com